lorenzopessina/lorenzopessina.github.io/index.md

 </style>

-<p>I am a sixth year PhD student in economics at Columbia University in New York and I am on the job market. </p>
+<p>I am a PhD student in economics at Columbia University and I am on the job market. </p>

 <p> My main research field is public economics, with a focus on taxation of businesses and inequality.
 I am also interested in migration and empirical corporate finance. </p>